Ashutoshss/Yd-LidarX2/README.md

 bash
 Copy code
 sudo chmod 777 /dev/ttyUSB0
-Run the Test Program
+Test the YDLidar SDK
 bash
 Copy code
 cd ~/YDLidar-SDK/build
 ./tri_test
+Finalizing the ROS 2 Workspace
-5. Rebuild the ROS 2 Workspace
+4. Rebuild the ROS 2 Workspace
 bash
 Copy code
 cd ~/ros2_ws
 colcon build --symlink-install
-6. Source the Environment
+5. Source the Environment
 bash
 Copy code
 source ~/.bashrc
+Running the Driver
-7. Launch the Driver
+Launch the Driver
 bash
 Copy code
 ros2 launch ydlidar_ros2_driver ydlidar_launch_view.py
 Notes
-Ensure that the baud rate and model-specific settings are correctly configured in the launch file or parameters.
+Baud Rate: Ensure the correct baud rate is configured for the YDLidar X2.
+By default, it is set to 115200.
+Model-Specific Settings: Adjust parameters in the launch file or parameter configuration files as needed.
-For troubleshooting, refer to the YDLidar documentation.
+Troubleshooting: Refer to the YDLidar Documentation for detailed information on common issues.